iNPUTmice/talks/2019_08_10_-_state_of_the_xmpp_community.md

 Note:
 * Interesting because usually Windows support is a second class citizen and this is a dedicated Windows client.
 * Uses the UWP toolkit which allows you to use the same client on every Windows platform including the Xbox and Windows phones; only that Microsoft has stopped making those.
-* Interesting because it already has ome basic OMEMO but no HTTP Upload, no Stream Managment no MAM
+* Interesting because it already has some basic OMEMO but no HTTP Upload, no Stream Managment no MAM
 * So very alpha

 ----